cogscides/obsidian-keyboard-analyzer/README.md

 ## Installation

-As plugin is not yet published, you will need to install it manually or with help of [BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin for beta testing.
+As plugin is not yet published in community plugins library, you will need to install it manually or with help of [BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin for beta testing.